All Episodes

 It happens all the time.

-I hope that's not the reason.
+No, I hope that's not the reason.

-That that's that's the kind of stuff that's got to come to a screeching halt.
+That's the kind of stuff that's got to come to a screeching halt.

-Now there may be no rush rush, a perfect opportunity.
+Now, there may be, no, rush, rush, a perfect opportunity.

-Unless Walker picks a pro-choice Republican woman, whoever he picks is gonna get savaged and destroyed.
+Whoever, unless Walker picks Hillary Clinton to be his nominee, unless Walker picks a pro-choice Republican woman, whoever he picks is going to get savaged and destroyed.

 Does the name Sarah Palin ring a bell?